 · The online search works for a few databases and is great for known items, i.e., author(s) and a specific article, or for a book in the library’s catalog, but not recommended for comprehensive or complex topic searches.

-Once you have collected citations, EndNote can help you easily insert a citation in the text of your Word document and also put it in the correct format based on the citation style you select.
+Once you have collected citations, EndNote can help you easily insert a citation in the text of your Word document, generate a bibliography, list of references, automatically, and also put the references in the correct format based on the citation style you select.